Dodgers vs. Phillies Player Props Betting Odds

 Freeman Stats

-- Freeman hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .263 with a home run, three walks and six RBI.
+- Freeman has hit safely in four straight games.
+In his last five games he is batting .316 with a double, two home runs, three walks and seven RBI.

 Freeman Recent Games